 Anything else you want Search and Call staff to know.
 This field could be used to identify your ministry specializations, such as interim skills and experiences; to interpret your potential ability to relocate; to introduce unique factors such as family situation, needs or constraints; to provide your salary expectations; and more. (field allows 600 characters)

-SNAPSHOT Visibility
+HOMEPAGE: SNAPSHOT Visibility

 The Snapshot is a tool for visibility and networking for all authorized ministers.
 Updated in real-time by the minister, a Snapshot highlights gifts, skills, availability, and is searchable by Conference Staff by keyword.